Sentence Segmentation: From Period Disambiguation to Punkt Algorithm Implementation

 Evaluation challenges: Even human annotators disagree on sentence boundaries in ambiguous cases.

-Impact on NLPLink Copied
+Impact on NLP

 Sentence segmentation is often the first step in NLP pipelines, making its accuracy critical: